xsublinialx/saltz/README.md

 ```
 tar xvzf Saltz-1.1.0-alpha.tar.gz "/home/YOUR USERNAME/"
 ```
 Now go inside of the folder you extracted into your user directory.
 Highlight the saltz.py file and copy and paste it outside of the folder into your user directory.
+After doing so, rename the folder to ``saltz``.

 You will need to set execute permissions for the program so it can run on your computer do this by running chmod in a terminal window.
 ```